UdUdof/data-analytics-projects/sql/MySQL Data Cleaning Project/README.md

 ```
 <img src="docs/rowNum.png" alt="assigning row numbers" width="650" height="650">

-Then, I used a common table expression to find all the rows with a number greater than 1 (duplicates)
+**Action:** Then, I used a common table expression to find all the rows with a number greater than 1 (duplicates)
 ```sql
 WITH duplicate_cte AS
 (